hackclub/hackclub/workshops/personal_website/README.md

 #### b) Pushing to GitHub Pages

+Instead we can send our updates to GitHub.

 1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
    Then type in the following commands:
   - `git add --all`